KenKundert/nestedtext/doc/basic_syntax.rst

 indent and the number of spaces need only be consistent over the length of the nested object.

-The data can be nested arbitrarily deeply using dictionaries and lists, but the leaf values, the values that are nested most deeply, must all be strings.
+The data can be nested arbitrarily.

 .. _nestedtext_files: